Azure-Samples/graphrag-accelerator/notebooks/README.md

 > python get-wiki-articles.py --short-summary --num-articles 1 testdata
 ```

-2. Follow instructions in the `HelloWorld.ipynb` notebook to explore the GraphRAG API, by building an index of the data in `testdata` and executing queries.
+2. Follow instructions in the `1-Quickstart.ipynb` notebook to explore the GraphRAG API, by building an index of the data in `testdata` and executing queries.